Priest leveling isn’t bad at all these days. And Shadowlands was made for you. (wink)

-Shadow Priests are a pretty cool class, once get into the good stuff, and they present a solid variety of damage capabilities plus the even have some of the ever-present healing/buffing power of any priest, esp. if they drop Shadowform for a moment.
+Shadow Priests are a pretty cool class, once they get into the good stuff (their better abilities,) and they present a solid variety of damage capabilities plus the even have some of the ever-present healing/buffing power of any priest, esp. if they drop Shadowform for a moment.

 So, read on and learn how to maximize your shadow priest’s leveling experience.
 Feel free to add a comment if you have questions or concerns or if something needs to be added.

 So which race do you want to be?

 For leveling purposes your racial choice really doesn’t matter much.
 Every race brings something useful to the table.

 Orcs and Highmountain Tauren are the only races that cannot be priests.

 All the races bring something interesting to the game, be it buffs, escapes, or useful effects.
 Some have an advantage at the high level game, but for the rest?
 Play what works for you.